Panmoni/yapbay/docs/plan.md

 ## program types

-2 lint problems
+4 lint problems
-3 build errors
+7 build errors

 will need to update types so program.ts does not throw those errors on escrow, sellerescrowtoken?, tokenProgram

+## TEST: verify transaction recording is fully correct for all trade steps

+esp release escrow and to_address is not being sent as 1

 ## deploy it all, record video, share!